Key Takeaways

 The DFA loan program helped 2,182 buyers when it launched in 2023, according to CalHFA spokesperson, and over 1,700 in 2024.

 California is consistently one of the most expensive states in the country.
-The median California home sales price reached $838,700 in October, an annual decrease of 0.13%, according to Redfin.
+The median California home sales price reached $828,800 in November, an annual decrease of 0.13%, according to Redfin.

 “The California Dream For All program is all about opening doors for first-generation home buyers and offering more opportunities for future generations,” CalHFA said in a statement to The Mortgage Reports.
 “Homeownership has many financial benefits, from building equity that can help fund a college education to providing stable housing costs without the worry of rent increases.”

 Find your lowest rate.
-Start hereThe Bottom Line
+Start hereThe Bottom Line on the California Dream for All Program

 Affordability can be tough if you’re a first-time home buyer in California.

 If you meet the eligibility requirements, the California Dream for All Shared Appreciation Loan Program can help you become a homeowner.
-But even if you don’t, the state offers many other assistance programs.
+But even if you don’t, the state of California offers many other assistance programs.

 If you’re ready to begin or learn more, talk to a local mortgage professional to see what you qualify for.